-For the best experience, tourists should pay attention to the following 7 common mistakes.
+To have the best experience, tourists should pay attention to the following 7 common mistakes.

-Not realizing most people can speak English
+Not realizing that most people can speak English.

 Filipinos can communicate in English.
 Photo: Philippine Star

-Prepare too much money to travel
+Preparing too much money for travel

 You should also prepare a budget and compare tour prices to get the best deal.
 Filipinos are friendly and will always try to help you.
 Therefore, you can ask them for ways to travel around the country at the most reasonable price.

-Use only cars or taxis
+Use only cars or taxis.

 Some cities in the Philippines are safer than others.
 For example, according to the website Numbeo, Davao City has a safety index of 72.5.
 Meanwhile, Manila has a lower safety index of 35.1.

-Don't learn the local language
+Do not learn the local language.

 The Philippines has many languages.
 Photo: Holidify